awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opsworks-layer.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `CustomInstanceProfileArn`  <a name="cfn-opsworks-layer-custinstanceprofilearn"></a>
-The Amazon Resource Name \(ARN\) of an IAM instance profile that is to be used for the Amazon EC2 instances in this layer\.
+The Amazon Resource Name \(Arn\) of an IAM instance profile that is to be used for the Amazon EC2 instances in this layer\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)